 CONCLUSION: Successful PEG-IFN/RBV therapy results in a decline of serum prohepcidin concentration in chronic hepatitis C, which may suggest a direct effect of HCV on iron metabolism at the prohormonal level of hepcidin.

-] found that total iron score correlated positively with transaminase activity, histological grading and staging in chronic hepatitis C subjects.
+Fujita et al found that total iron score correlated positively with transaminase activity, histological grading and staging in chronic hepatitis C subjects.
 Interestingly, in this study baseline iron metabolism alterations were more pronounced in non-sustained viral response (non-SVR) than in SVR to interferon (IFN)/ribavirin (RBV) treatment, therefore suggesting the association between iron deposition and resistance to anti-HCV therapy.
 This observation has been further confirmed in a recent study showing inadequate hepcidin expression in chronic HCV, which could be restored by eradication of the virus.

 The mechanisms of iron metabolism deregulation in chronic hepatitis C are not fully elucidated.
 Takeo et al showed significantly higher liver mRNA expression of transferrin receptor 2 (TfR2) and ferroportin in chronic hepatitis C than in hepatitis B virus (HBV)-infected patients, which additionally correlated with the total hepatic iron score during the HCV infection.
 Authors have suggested that upregulation of hepatic iron transporters may contribute to the hepatic iron accumulation.
 Recently discovered iron regulatory hormone, hepcidin, synthesized predominantly in the liver, has changed the understanding of iron metabolism regulation.
 Hepcidin has been found to suppress intestinal absorption of iron through the binding to ferroportin, which is robustly expressed by enterocytes and liver macrophages.
 Synthesis of hepcidin is increased by iron overload and decreased by anemia, hypoxia-inducible factors and reactive oxygen species.
 Moreover, it may be induced by infection and inflammatory responses, which result in rapid plasma iron decrease[10-12].
 Recent results have shown hepcidin deregulation in chronic hepatitis C and have suggested the pivotal role of this hormone in the pathogenesis of iron overload[1,6,13].

 In the current study, levels of prohepcidin, a hepcidin precursor protein predominantly synthesized in the liver, were measured.
 In the hepatocytes, prohepcidin undergoes two cleavages and is rapidly secreted from cells as the mature, 25 amino acid peptide, hepcidin.
 It has been shown that, to some extent, prohepcidin is also secreted by hepatocytes.
 Recently, we have suggested the association between serum prohepcidin levels and liver function impairment in liver cirrhosis patients.
 The aim of the study was to assess the serum concentration of this hepcidin prohormone in chronic hepatitis C and evaluate its possible association with the disease activity as well as the efficacy of pegylated IFN (PEG-IFN)/RBV therapy.

 MATERIALS AND METHODS

-Patients received a combination therapy with a weekly dose of PEG-IFN-?2a administered subcutaneously and RBV administered orally at daily doses of 1000 or 1200 mg/d based on body weight (< 75 or ?
-75 kg, respectively) for genotype 1 and 800 mg/d for genotype 3a.
+Patients received a combination therapy with a weekly dose of PEG-IFN-α2a administered subcutaneously and RBV administered orally at daily doses of 1000 or 1200 mg/d based on body weight (< 75 or ≥ 75 kg, respectively) for genotype 1 and 800 mg/d for genotype 3a.
 The total duration of treatment was 48 wk for genotype 1 and 24 wk for genotype 3a.
 Patients were divided into two groups: responders, defined as undetectable HCV-RNA at week 24 after the end of therapy, and non-responders, defined as HCV-RNA positive at week 24 after the end of therapy.

 Prohepcidin serum concentrations were measured at baseline, in the 4th, 12th, 24th and 48th (genotype 1) wk of antiviral therapy and in the 24th wk after termination of the treatment (week 72).
 During the same visits, liver function tests and the serum iron metabolism markers, serum iron, total iron binding capacity (TIBC), transferrin saturation, and ferritin, were measured.
 Moreover, serum iron saturation was calculated using the following formula: (serum Fe/TIBC) × 100%.
 Serum prohepcidin values were compared with those collected from 15 healthy volunteers (7 females and 8 males, median age: 40 years).